Content Written By Henry Dalziel, 2020

 Does SolarWinds Work on all Operating Systems?

 SolarWinds works on Windows operating systems.

 What are the Typical Uses for SolarWinds?

-Uses of this tool includes network discovery scanners, router password decryption, SNMP brute force cracker and TCP connection reset program.
+Uses of this tool include network discovery scanners, router password decryption, SNMP brute force cracker, and TCP connection reset program.

-Splunk captures, indexes and then correlates data in a searchable repository from which it can generate reports, graphs, alerts, visualization and dashboards.
-Considered as one of the best security tool, the sheer power of this thing is incredible.
+Splunk captures, indexes and then correlates data in a searchable repository from which it can generate reports, graphs, alerts, visualization, and dashboards.
+Considered as one of the best security tools, the sheer power of this thing is incredible.
 It can scale endlessly and also has the ability to cluster.

 Is Splunk Free?

 A commercial version is available.
 Free versions may also be offered.